 This might seem like an obvious one, but which of us hasn’t on occasion left a few plates in the sink to clean up the next day?
-While you might get away with that kind of behaviour in the colder months of the year, it really isn’t advisable in mid-summer.
+While you might get away with that kind of behaviour in the colder months of the year, it really isn’t advisable when temperatures outside go above 19C.

 Fruit flies will feed on left over bits of food, especially if they are sugary.
 Washing up plates and cleaning surfaces immediately after you have eaten is one sure way of keeping the plague at bay.

 More importantly still, you should empty out you bins daily.
 This especially goes for organic waste which, if you have it, you will have noticed is a breeding ground for the miniature flies.

 Besides being attracted to sugar, fruit flies also like yeast.
 In fact Belgium scientists found out back in 2014 that the same smell that beer aficionados love about a good pint is also what attracts fruit flies – apparently it’s a strategy developed by yeast that lures the flies into spreading the microbe to new places.

 The downside is that open or half empty beer bottles will attract fruit flies to your kitchen.
 So clean them thoroughly or, even better, take them down to exchange for Pfand at your nearest drinks store.